Cluster structures on braid varieties: Cluster Poisson structures and Donaldson-Thomas transformations

 Note that the existence of the matrix $(p_{ij})$ as in Lemma \ref{lem: X structure} implies that the (non-square) matrix $(\varepsilon_{ij})_{i \in I^{\uf}, j \in I}$ has full rank. \\

-Let us now perform the construction of Lemma \ref{lem: X structure} for the braid variety $X(\beta)$.
+Let us now specialize to the case of a braid variety $X(\beta)$.
 Consider any Demazure weave $\fW: \beta \to \delta(\beta)$.
-We have defined a cluster algebra structure with a seed determined by $\fW$ on the algebra $\mathbb{C}[X(\beta)]$.
+In previous sections, we defined a cluster algebra structure on $\mathbb{C}[X(\beta)]$ with an initial seed determined by the weave $\fW$.
 Let $E$ be the set of edges on the southern boundary of $\fW$.
 The ordered sequence of edges $e\in E$ corresponds to a reduced decomposition of $w=\delta(\beta)$, which further gives rise to an ordered list of positive roots $\rho_e$ as in \eqref{eq: def gamma}.
 Let $(\gamma_i)$ be the collection of cycles corresponding to the trivalent vertices of $\fW$.
 Recall the bilinear form $(\cdot, \cdot)$ on the root lattice defined via \eqref{22.7.20.1}.
 Following the notation of Lemma \ref{lem: X structure}, we have the exchange matrix

 where $i, j$ are trivalent vertices of the weave $\fW$.
 The second term corresponds to the boundary intersection number of $\gamma_i$ and $\gamma_j$ as in \eqref{eq: boundary intersection non simply laced}.\\